eug/jMetalDocumentation/solution.md

 The following figure depicts the basic components that are used for representing solutions in jMetal 5:
 ![The Solution Interface](https://github.com/jMetal/jMetalDocumentation/blob/master/figures/jMetal5SolutionClassDiagram.png)
 where three representations are included: binary, real, and integer.
 By using this approach, many implementations can be provided for the same encoding, adding an extra degree of flexibility.
+The use of generics also allows that an attempt to incorrectly assign the value of a variable results in a compilation error, e.g., trying to assign to an int variable the variable value of a `DoubleSolution`.

 The code of the `Solution` interface is shown next:
 ```java